sillsdev/ptx2pdf/docs/documentation/snippets.md

 ## Add a rule after the intro (for all books)

-Use a hoizontal rule (line) after the introductory outline, before the 1st chapter.
+Use a horizontal rule (line) after the introductory outline, before the 1st chapter.

 ```perl
 '(\\c 1 ?\r?\n)' > '\\zrule\\*\r\n\1 '